hassonor/kafka/kafka_for_beginners/KafkaTheory/README.md

   * **Exactly once**:
     * Can be achieved for Kafka => Kafka workflows using Kafka Streams API
     * For Kafka => External System workflows, use an **idempotent** consumer.

+#### Kafka Broker Discovery
+___
+* Every Kafka broker is also called a "bootstrap server"
+* That means that **you only need to connect to one broker**, and you will be connected to the entire cluster.
+* Each broker knows about all brokers, topics and partitions (metadata)

+#### Zookeeper
+___
+* Zookeeper manages brokers (keeps a list of them)
+* Zookeeper helps in performing leader election for partitions
+* Zookeeper sends notifications to Kafka in case of changes (e.g. new topic, broker dies, broker comes up, delete topics, etc...);
+* **Kafka can't work without Zookeeper**
+* Zookeeper by design operates with an odd number of servers (3,5,7)
+* Zookeeper has a leader (handle writes) the rest of the servers are followers (handle reads)
+* Zookeeper does NOT store consumer offsets with Kafka > v0.10)

+#### Kafka Guarantees
+___
+* Messages are appended to a topic-partition in the order they are sent
+* Consumers read messages in the order stored in a topic-partition
+* With a replication factor of N, producers and consumers can tolerate up to N-1 brokers being down
+* This is why a replication factor of 3 is a good idea:
+  * Allows for one broker to be taken down for maintenance
+  * Allows for another broker to be taken down unexpectedly
+* As long as the number of partitions remains constant for a topic (no new partitions), the same key will always go to the same partition